Reviews

 • Version history and ransomware file recovery

-Pros: Unbeatable value if you use Microsoft 365 · Zero friction for Windows users — already installed · Personal Vault adds meaningful extra security
+Pros: Unbeatable value if you use Microsoft 365 · Zero friction for Windows users · Personal Vault adds meaningful security

-Cons: Not zero-knowledge · Inconsistent sync reported on some Windows setups · 5GB free is not enough for real use
+Cons: Not zero-knowledge · Sync can be inconsistent on some setups · 5GB free isn't enough for real use

 Best for: Windows 10/11 users and anyone already subscribed to Microsoft 365.

 Jottacloud is the most underrated app on this list.
-Its unlimited plan covers multiple computers AND external hard drives AND NAS storage simultaneously — no other consumer cloud service offers this at $11.99/month.
-It runs completely silently in the background, replaces Google Photos with automatic mobile photo backup, and stores your data on Norwegian servers under strict EU privacy law.
+Its unlimited plan covers multiple computers, external hard drives, and NAS storage at once — rare at consumer pricing.
+It runs silently in the background, replaces Google Photos with automatic mobile photo backup, and stores data on Norwegian servers under strict EU and Norwegian privacy law.
+(Note that unlimited plans throttle upload speeds after the first several terabytes, which is fine for households but worth knowing for very large archives.)

 What it's great at: